What is Reverse Dieting?

 How to reverse diet?

-Putting all this information into practice, it is recommended to add calories on weekly basis, but keep monitoring your weight in case you are gaining more than 0.2-0.5% of your body weight, you can keep increasing your weight.
+Putting all this information into practice, it is recommended to add calories on weekly basis but keep monitoring your weight in case you are gaining more than 0.2-0.5% of your body weight.
+This usually suggests that you may be gaining weight too fast and it’s best to reduce the calorie increase to 30-70 calories per week (for instance).

 Reverse Dieting: How many calories to increase by?

-Depending on your weight and your metabolism, we cannot tell you this, but it has been recommended to be conservative and increase your calories in fats and carbohydrates by 2-5%.
+Depending on your weight and your metabolism, it has been recommended to be conservative and increase your calories in fats and carbohydrates by 2-5%.

 REMEMBER, the caloric increase should only come from fats and carbohydrates as you calculate protein separately as we have discussed previously.